rinnyssance/rinnyssance/README.md

 # 👋 Welcome

-I'm a lover of computational biology, systems biology, building, and researching, and developing projects at the intersection of bioinformatics, molecular biology, artificial intelligence, and education.
+I'm a lover of computational biology, systems biology, computational neuroscience, and synethetic biology.
+So I'm building, and researching, and developing projects at the intersection of bioinformatics, molecular biology, artificial intelligence, and education.
 I focus on transforming raw biological data into actionable insights through open-source workflows, interactive tools, and applied AI.
+You'll find other experimental junk here as well, as I love to challenge myself through different educational programs, competitions, and hackathons.

 ---

 ### 🧬 Focus Areas
 - Genomic and transcriptomic data analysis
+- Computational neuroscience
 - Multi-omics integration and variant interpretation
 - AI-assisted pipelines and model prototyping
 - Biological data visualization and reproducible research